STF1998/Desk20/report/conclusion.md

 Overall, we have really enjoyed working as a team to build this project.
 It has been great to build a tool that is useful to students like ourselves but also raise awareness for a big issue in water accessibility.

-We'd like to thank the lecturing team for all their help throughout the process.
-We'd also like to give a specific thanks to Marceli who very kindly helped us navigate through some of our toughest challenges.
+We would like to thank the lecturing team for all their help throughout the process.
+We would also like to give a specific thanks to Marceli who very kindly helped us navigate through some of our toughest challenges.

 <br>